DamianLodz/DS_REPO/README.md

+Keep in mind that some of the projects might be not up to date with functions used in the notebooks.
 # Data science projects
 Welcome guest.
 Repository over here contains some of my projects.
 Data is mostly obtained from Kaggle and Analytics Vidhya.